bseltz-cohesity/scripts/python/restoreFiles/README.md

 Note: the `/*` construct will only work for file-based backups (not block/volume based) and could be problematic if there are many immediate children of /folder1 (more than perhaps a few hundred), since each child will be restored individually, increasing restore time and increasing the restore parameter payload (too large a payload will fail).

+Also note that `/*` does not function as a wildcard search operator.
+It means "all children'.
+It does not support searches like /folder1/*.doc, etc.

 If `/*` does not work, then revert to the previous example, and after the restore, on the host you can `mv /folder2/folder1/* /folder2 && rmdir /folder2/folder1`

 ## The Python Helper Module - pyhesity.py